EXPERIENCE DETROIT

 Turning east on Commerce road takes you along the north shore of Orchard Lake.
 From here you get the best views of Apple Island in the center of the lake, burial ground of Chief Pontiac himself according to local legend.
 About a mile down or so, take another look to your left at more well-placed residences with views of Orchard Lake in the front and Cass Lake in the back.
 Keep your eyes open for the turnoff onto Indian Trail about 2.5 miles down on the right.
 Just after making the turn you will find the entrance to St. Mary's Preparatory, an institution founded in 1885 to train Polish-American boys for the priesthood.
 Today, St. Mary's is a prestigious Catholic all-boys school offering college preparatory education.
 The school has hosted high-profile visitors such as Pope John Paul II in 1969 (then known as Cardinal Karol Jozef Wojtyla) and Polish Solidarity leader Lech Walesa in 2001.
 Have a quick look around the St. Mary's campus which includes a chapel, the largest high school library in the Midwest, and state-of-the-art facilities for its highly regarded athletics programs.
 Continuing south on Indian Trail takes you past spectacular homes with fantastic sunset views of Orchard Lake.

-The last leg of the tour routes you through northwest corner of prestigious Bloomfield Hills, home to some of Detroit's wealthiest and most prominent residents.
+The last leg of the tour routes you through northwest corner of esteemed Bloomfield Hills, home to some of Detroit's wealthiest and most prominent residents.
 Make your way down Club Drive past the Forest Lake Country Club and its Albert Kahn designed clubhouse.
 At Lone Pine Road, stop for a picture of the awe-inspiring Kirk in the Hills Presbyterian Church before encircling Lower Long Lake and Island Lake.
-If we've peaked your interest in the history of this area of Metro Detroit, check out the Greater West Bloomfield Historical Museum on Long Lake Road.
+If we've picqued your interest in the history of this area of Metro Detroit, continue down the tour path to the intersection of Long Lake Road and Orchard Lake Road to check out the Greater West Bloomfield Historical Museum.
 Otherwise, head south on Middlebelt Road to catch glimpses of a few last eye-popping estates on your left hand side, some of them situated on beautiful Walnut Lake.

 Tour Map